EDUARDOCHAMORRO/SimplyFab-20/README.md

 ### 1.Circuit Design

 1. Design your circuit on Fritzing or Eagle.
-File > Export > for production > PDF. as PNG with white background (and black fill for the circuit).
+File > Export > PNG with black background (and white fill for the circuit).
 The dpi should be 500.

 ### 2.Fab Modules
 1. Open [http://fabmodules.org/](http://fabmodules.org/)